Pitchfork (website): Parodies

 Pitchfork has attracted multiple parodies.
 In 2005, Pitchfork invited the comedian David Cross to write a list of his favorite albums.
-Cross wrote that he was surprised by the invitation, citing several insulting Pitchfork reviews of his comedy albums, and instead wrote a "withering and absurdist" article titled "Albums to listen to while reading overwrought Pitchfork reviews".
+Cross was surprised by the invitation, citing several insulting Pitchfork reviews of his comedy albums, and instead wrote a "withering and absurdist" article titled "Albums to listen to while reading overwrought Pitchfork reviews".
 In 2007, the satirical website The Onion published a story in which Pitchfork reviewed music as a whole and gave it a score of 6.8.
 The music blog Idolator ran a feature asking readers to guess which lines came from Pitchfork reviews and which were fabricated.
 In 2010, the writer David Shapiro started a Tumblr blog, "Pitchfork Reviews Reviews", which reviewed Pitchfork reviews and assessed their arguments.
 It attracted more than 100,000 followers and a profile in the New York Times.

 Influence

 Pitchfork is credited for launching the careers of indie rock bands such as Arcade Fire (pictured in 2005).

 Spencer Kornhaber of the Atlantic described Pitchfork as the most influential music publication to emerge in the internet age.
 Itzkoff, a former editor for Spin, described the Spin staff checking Pitchfork regularly: "If it was lavishing attention on a new band, we at least had to ask ourselves why we weren't doing the same: by then, our value as a trustworthy and consistent filter had waned."
 The online magazine Consequence of Sound emulated Pitchfork early on, "especially as it came to creating an editorial voice, developing a consistent content strategy, and packaging a love of music in a compelling way", according to its founder, Alex Young.

 The critic Carl Wilson said Pitchfork drove a "feeding frenzy about band discovery" in North American music journalism, with publications vying to discover new acts.
 In the 2000s, Pitchfork was credited with "making or breaking" musical careers, a phenomenon known as the "Pitchfork effect".
 In 2006, the Washington Post described Schreiber as an "indie-rock kingmaker" and wrote that "an endorsement from Pitchfork ... is very valuable, indeed".
 Megan Jasper, the CEO of the record label Sub Pop, said favorable Pitchfork reviews would boost sales and that it became normal for indie rock bands to sell 100,000 records, exceeding expectations.
 Poorly reviewed albums made no impact.

 After Pitchfork awarded 9.7 to the debut album by Arcade Fire, Funeral (2004), it became the fastest-selling record in the history of Merge Records.
 Other acts whose careers were boosted by Pitchfork in the 2000s include the Dismemberment Plan, Clap Your Hands Say Yeah, Modest Mouse, Broken Social Scene, Bon Iver and Sufjan Stevens.
 Schreiber said they wanted to create a roster of artists whom people discovered through and associated with Pitchfork.
-Plagenhoef downplayed Pitchfork's influence on musical careers, saying it merely "accelerated the process".
+Plagenhoef downplayed Pitchforks influence on musical careers, saying it merely "accelerated the process".